Frequently Answered Questions

 What is the ELCA?

-The Evangelical Lutheran Church in America (ELCA) is one of the largest Christian denominations in the United States, with about 4 million members in nearly 10,000 congregations across the United States, Puerto Rico and the U.S. Virgin Islands.
+Our Saviour’s Lutheran Church is a member of the Evangelical Lutheran Church in America (ELCA), which is one of the largest Christian denominations in the United States, with about 4 million members in nearly 10,000 congregations across the United States, Puerto Rico and the U.S. Virgin Islands.

 Find out more about the ELCA.